amannm/lake-driver/README.md

 ## todo
 * lots of improvements possible by smarter/better/correct handling and translation of more calcite filters to valid S3 Select WHERE clauses
 * do some smarter buffers or memory mapped file or something
+* profiling and determining if you're actually saving money (versus simply GET) or using AWS more efficiently or faster in any use-cases or simulated load scenarios